Bhutan is the only country in the world where the sale of tobacco is illegal!

 Bhutan also exports cardamom, gypsum, timber, handicrafts and electricity.

-Do you know any fun or interesting facts about Bhutan?
-Let us know in the comments section below!
+Do you know any fun facts about Bhutan?
+Share them in the comments section below!